 Mark Hindwell: Marketing and Communications Officer, Forward Leeds

 Mark has worked in marketing and comms for over twenty-five years, with some brief spells off for time in rehab.
-Mark began working for Forward Leeds, the city’s alcohol and drug service, over five years ago.
+Mark began working for Forward Leeds, the city’s alcohol and drug service in 2016.
 As well as promoting Forward Leeds, Mark has been responsible for a number of successful city-wide public health campaigns around alcohol and drugs (as the Deputy Chair of the Leeds Drug and Alcohol Social Marketing Planning Group), both for adults and young people.
 He has previously worked in the publishing and higher education sectors.
-Mark has a CIM Postgraduate Diploma in Marketing.

 Lucy Kinsella, Licensing Coordinator, Festival Republic